 Register components with Makeswift

-import { ReactRuntime } from "@makeswift/runtime/react"
+import { runtime } from "@/makeswift/runtime";

-import { Style } from "@makeswift/runtime/controls"
+import { Style } from "@makeswift/runtime/controls";

 function HelloWorld(props) {

-return <p {...props}>Hello, world!</p>
+return <p {...props}>Hello, world!</p>;

 }

-ReactRuntime.registerComponent(HelloWorld, {
+runtime.registerComponent(HelloWorld, {

 type: "hello-world",